 There are no exact guidelines when you should use a shortcut in which utility.
 Whenever I want to build the tool that handles selected myself, I choose Keyboard Maestro since it offers the easiest method to manipulate clipboard.
 But when I discover the tool that can carry out the tasks I want in Alfred such as QuickCursor, I won’t mind using it either.

 Files Selection Based

-There are times where you need to execute workflow for bunch of selected files such as sending them to FTP server, or convert selected images into a different format.
-Alfred users can batch process these files with the File Selection feature, however, the common way people run those files is selecting those files and drop them into Automator Folder actions or Automator Application.
+There are times where you need to execute a workflow for a bunch of selected files such as sending them to FTP server or convert selected images into a different format.
+Alfred users can batch process these files with the File Selection feature.
+However, the common way people run those files is selecting those files and drop them into Automator Folder actions or Automator Application.
 Another popular utility you can use for this type of triggers is Dropzone.

 Dropzone is similar to the Dock, except that it’s more organized than having all actions laid out in the Dock.
 It has the same feature as DragonDrop which acts as a temporary placeholder for the files you want to move.
 One of the examples is where you can drop the files into share to Dropbox public folder that returns the public link into the clipboard.
 Configure your FTP and Amazon S3 server so you can upload files from anytime.